 While Rocket Mortgage is marketed as an online-only service, with the option to call or chat online if you choose, you can also apply for a mortgage from Quicken Loans directly.
 Just like Rocket Mortgage, the process is done remotely, but relies more on phone if you choose this option.

 What sets Quicken and Rocket Mortgage apart from the competition is “YOURgage,” a feature which allows you to pick your mortgage term for a fixed-rate loan.
-This unique product allows you to choose a term from eight to 30 years, whatever works best for you.
+This unique product allows you to choose a term from 8 to 30 years, whatever works best for you.
 When you apply for a loan, you can see how your payments would change if you adjust term, rate or closing costs.

 National Mortgage Rates